 1970 - The Eskilson Residence, Roxbury CT (unbuilt).

 1972 - The Marshall and Maureen Cogan Residence, five acres at 34 Terbell Lane, Hook Pond, East Hampton NY.
 Commissioned 1971.
 A rectangular pavilion intersects with three ramps and a living area overlooking the Atlantic Ocean.
 Marshall Cogan was the former owner of Knoll.
 Won an national AIA Award and a AIANY Award.
-Was an Architectural Record House.
+Was a 1973 Architectural Record House.
 Photos by Ezra Stoller/Esto.
 Sold to Joan and Joseph Cullman, who was the head of Philip Morris.
 Sold to Gary Fuhrman, who had it destroyed and a new house built.

 1973 - The Maurice and Marilyn Cohn Residence, 54 Sandpiper Lane, Amagansett NY.
 Commissioned 1972.
 An oceanfront dune site with a steep slope to the cul-de-sac access road.
 Won an AIANY Design Award in 1974.
 Bottom photo by David Franzen.
 Deeded to Marilyn Cohen.
 Sold in 2013 to 54 Sandpiper Lane LLC, controlled by Kensico Properties.

 1973 - The David Geffen Residence, Malibu CA. Unbuilt.